Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Concluding Remarks and Open Questions

 \section{Concluding Remarks and Open Questions}

-We proposed LDP as a practical definition of private FL, particularly in cross-silo applications.
-We established nearly tight privacy-utility tradeoffs for convex/strongly convex LDP FL in the i.i.d. and ERM settings when $M=N$.
-We observed that the i.i.d.
-LDP FL rates sit between the rates for the very low-trust classical LDP model and the high-trust CDP model.
-We developed an accelerated LDP algorithm to obtain upper bounds for FL with heterogeneous/non-i.i.d. client data.
-We provided a SDP algorithm that attains the optimal CDP rates.
-Extending our lower bounds to \textit{arbitrary} LDP algorithms could establish the near-optimality of our accelerated one-pass algorithm for non-i.i.d.
-FL, and is left as a challenging open problem.
-Also, in the non-i.i.d. case, is it possible to attain the i.i.d. lower bounds exactly (e.g. removing the $\sqrt{\kappa}$ in~\cref{eq: sc noniid bound})?
-Another direction for future work would be tight lower bounds when $M < N$.
-Finally, what privacy/utility guarantees are achievable when $f$ is non-convex?
+This paper considered FL without a trusted server and advocated for inter-silo record-level DP (ISRL-DP) as a practical privacy notion in this setting, particularly in cross-silo applications.
+We provided optimal ISRL-DP algorithms for convex/strongly convex FL in both the \textit{i.i.d.} and \textit{ERM} settings when all $M=N$ clients are able to communicate.
+The i.i.d. rates sit between the rates for the stringent ``no trust'' local DP and relaxed ``high trust'' central DP notions, and allow for ``privacy for free'' when $d \lesssim \epso^2 n$.
+Additionally, we devised an accelerated ISRL-DP algorithm to obtain state-of-the-art upper bounds for \textit{heterogeneous} FL.
+We also gave a \textit{shuffle DP} algorithm that (nearly) attains the optimal central DP rates for (non-i.i.d.) i.i.d.
+FL.
+An open problem is to close the gap between our i.i.d. lower bounds and non-i.i.d. upper bounds: e.g. can $\sqrt{\kappa}$ in~\cref{eq: sc noniid bound} be removed?
+Also, when $M < N$, are our upper bounds tight?
+Finally, what performance is possible for \textit{non-convex} ISRL-DP FL?